pauldennis2/TextQuest/JsonApiDoc.md

 Possible comparators:
 * = - equals.
 The only comparator that works with String variables.
 * != - NOT equal.
 Returns true if the properties are not equal, or false if they are.
-* (Symbol can't display) - greater than.
+* Greater than.
 Only for numbers (as are all the rest)
-* (Symbol can't display) - greater than or equal to.
+* Greater than or equal to.
 * < - less than
 * <= - Less than or equal to.

-Coming soon: an "else" functionality.
+**Else**: You can now define an event that will be triggered if your condition isn't met.

+`$if[{numShadowsKilled} = 3] print \"A barrier has been removed.\" $else print \"You feel a barrier weakening.\"`

+This will print one message if the condition is met and a different one if it isn't.

 #### Boolean Logic